priyaaank/roadtripp/_trips/leh-ladakh-adventure.md

     title: "Smooth Roads, a Sensor Scare & a Silent Engine"
     date: "30 May 2025"
     featured_image: "/assets/images/leh/day7-dhabalogy-main.jpg"
     description: "We were up early, refreshed and ready to leave Ahmedabad behind.
 The sky was just beginning to yawn when we packed up and hit the road toward Jaipur.
 The drive started smooth—open highways, decent weather, and a sense of momentum.
 Around the four-hour mark, our stomachs voted unanimously for a break, so we pulled into a place called Dhabalogy.
 Now this wasn’t your usual roadside dhaba, it had a quirky name, and food that actually delivered.
 The bathrooms?
 Let’s just say the boys’ loo had.. personality.
 Back in the car, the plot twist arrived.
 A warning on the dashboard: Check DEF system.
 Followed closely by, “Engine will not restart after 400 km.”
 This was worrying.
-We called the nearest service center (Jaipur) who advised, “the best course of action is to get it checked at Jaipur serbice center.
+We called the nearest service center (Jaipur) who advised, “the best course of action is to get it checked at Jaipur service center.
 And if we don't switch off the engine then it will not shut off while the car is running”.
 Turns out the DEF wasn’t really empty; the sensor had simply gone rogue.
 But still—no chances taken.
 We stayed on the move.
 By the time we rolled into Jaipur, our first stop wasn’t a hotel, it was the service center.
 Car handed off for diagnostics, we hailed a cab and headed to hotel.
 The hotel felt like a safe zone and a welcome contrast to the DEF drama.
 A light dinner followed, more out of habit than hunger.
 Then we sank into our beds, grateful for everything—the smooth parts, the tasty detours, and even the surprise curveball.
 Because that’s the thing about road trips: every day writes its own little thriller.
 And Day 7 definitely kept us on our toes."
     highlights:
       - "✅ Good highways to drive in Rajasthan"
       - "✅ Good food and restaurant near Nathdwara between Udaipur and Jaipur"